MayLab-UConn/BUMPy/README.md

 Known bugs:
 * .gro reading is unreliable.
 Suggest using pdb files as input
-* toroidal junction total lipid counts are off by a factor of ~0.1-0.2, due to improper slicing.
-Will try to fix ASAP
-* spherical and toroidal elements have a minor density issue arising from the fact that you can't directly roll/unroll a shape with multiple principal curvatures without area strain.
-This doesn't affect the total area counts, which are still correct, but e.g. the density of particles is greater at the lip of a hemisphere than at the center.
-This is different than the toroidal area mismatch bug.
-A fix is currently in the works
 ### Tips
 * Units are in Angstroms - be careful with your inputs!
 #### Input bilayer